TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/tamagawa_example.md

 Verify that the clock frequency is set to `2.5 Mbps` or `5 Mbps`.
 The TX and RX signals should show meaningful data exchange for command `0`.

-If nothing is coming on the signals, possible causes are:
+If nothing is appearing on the signals, possible causes are:

 1. Firmware not loaded into the correct PRU core
 2. Firmware getting stuck due to: